 In addition to its idyllic attractions, Northumberland County offers an abundant of educational and unique cultural experiences.
 Learn about the Mississauga Ojibways’ culture and traditions in Alderville First Nation and explore architecture, early settlements and significant historic sites in the region.

 To learn more about all there is to see and do here, scroll down or visit the region's tourism website.

 Bordered by Lake Ontario to its south and Rice Lake to its north, Northumberland County is an hour and a half drive away from Toronto and about three hours from Ottawa.

 While driving is the best way to explore the rolling hills of Northumberland, the county is accessible by various forms of transport, including the Via Rail train system and by boat in the numerous waterways.
 The local bus system is a great option for getting around.
-You can also reach Northumberland County quickly from some cities in the United States, such as Buffalo and Detroit.

 Things to Do in Northumberland County